 They're especially popular in grocery stores, where floor models are common, and convenience stores, which typically opt for countertop versions.
 The smallest countertop models hold fewer than 10 birds, while larger ones will cook a few dozen birds at once.
 Full-size floor models can hold nearly 100 chickens.

-Spits are the classic method for holding products in this equipment, acting as skewers that hold products horizontally to carry them through the cabinet.
+Spits are the classic method for holding products in a rotisserie oven, acting as skewers that hold products horizontally to carry them through the cabinet.
 Lazy Susan designs are a bit easier to load because one bird can be added or removed without disturbing the others.
 They include round racks attached to a rotating vertical center post.
 These are a little easier to load and unload, but aren't quite as space-effective as the horizontal variety.

 Gas vs. Electric